DaveBenham/VenomModules/README.md

 A Wave switch is added to select between Sine, Triangle, Square, and Saw.

 The behavior of Shape modulation changes depending on the waveform selected.
+When Square waveform is selected, the three shape mode options are replicated for a total of 6 options, like all the other waveforms.

 Pretty much all other VCO Lab functionality is the same, except there is no mix, level assignment, or mix shaping.